Mike111222/KingFisher-Chemicals/README.md

 # KingFisher Chemicals
-This is the Capstone Project of Module-1.
-I have created it with HTML, CSS and JavaScript.
-I have followed the design guidelines to make it perfectly like the requirements.
-This project is all about summits of HopeGrower Agronomy.
-It pays the tribute and brings together the people from all around the globe who are working in Farming, Food, Agronomy, Agriculture and it empowers the slogan: "Food is the New Gold."
+"This project is all about telling and raising awareness among farmers, agronomists and people around the globe about a conference, emphasizing "Food is the New Gold".
+HTML, CSS and JavaScript best practices were followed.
+Users can get complete details about the Program, Speakers, Partners, Dates and Venue.
+This project can be run on local host."
 <a name="readme-top"></a>

 <!--